plowsof/flipstarter-waas-wip/README.md

 python3 edit_wishlist.py
 ```
 Then follow the instructions

+### Create your own wallets
+WaaS is based on these 3 wallets:
+- Monero GUI
+- Electron-cash
+- Electrum

 ### TODO
 This is still in beta so i must do some sanity checks
 - [ ] sanity checks